About worms in kids

 Most threadworm infections won’t cause any symptoms at all.
 But some children might have:

-- an itchy bottom, which is usually worse at night
+- itchiness around the bottom and/or vagina, which is usually worse at night

 - redness around the bottom area